MrAppAndCrap/Youtube-Minimize/README.md

 # Youtube-Minimize
-Patched Youtube .apk turns on background play and removes ads on Android devices.
+A Patched Youtube .apk that turns on background play and removes ads on Android devices.
+Works for Rooted and Non-Rooted devices.